EkaterinaBolotskaya/PyLith_custom_friction/README.md

 - `ExponentialCohesiveZoneNoHeal`*
 - `ParabolicCohesiveZoneNoHeal`*

 \* Healing is not implemented in these laws.
-If you're interested in implementing it, refer to the `SlipWeakening` friction model and the `forceHealing` flag for guidance.
+If you're interested in implementing it, refer to the `SlipWeakening` friction in original PyLith and the `forceHealing` flag for guidance.

 To use: substitute the contents of [pylith/templates/friction](https://github.com/geodynamics/pylith/tree/releases/v2.2/templates/friction) with the contents of friction/ directory here and build/install as described in [friction/README](https://github.com/geodynamics/pylith/blob/releases/v2.2/templates/friction/README)